-KR1: The number of deaths and people at risk of heat stress will increase two- to threefold at 3°C compared to 1.5°C GWL (high confidence).
+KR1: The number of deaths and people at risk of heat stress will increase two- to threefold at 3°C compared with 1.5°C GWL (high confidence).
 Risk consequences will become severe more rapidly in Southern and Western Central Europe and urban areas (high confidence).
 Thermal comfort hours during summer will decrease significantly (high confidence), by as much as 74% in Southern Europe at 3°C GWL.
-Above 3°C GWL, there are limits to the adaptation potential of people and existing health systems, particularly in Southern Europe and Eastern Europe and areas where health systems are under pressure (high confidence) {13.6.1;13.6.2;13.7.1;13.7.2;13.8.1;13.10.2.1}.
+Above 3°C GWL, there are limits to the adaptation potential of people and existing health systems, particularly in Southern Europe, Eastern Europe and areas where health systems are under pressure (high confidence) {13.6.1;13.6.2;13.7.1;13.7.2;13.8.1;13.10.2.1}.

 KR1: Warming will decrease suitable habitat space for current terrestrial and marine ecosystems and irreversibly change their composition, increasing in severity above 2°C GWL (very high confidence).
 Fire-prone areas are projected to expand across Europe, threatening biodiversity and carbon sinks (medium confidence).
-Adaptation actions, e.g. habitat restoration and protection, fire and forest management, and agroecology, can increase the resilience of ecosystems and their services.
-Trade-offs between adaptation and mitigation options (e.g., coastal infrastructure and Nature based Solutions) will result in risks for the integrity and function of ecosystems (medium confidence) {13.3.1;13.3.2;13.4.1;13.4.2;13.10.2.1; Cross-Chapter Box SLR in Chapter 3; Cross-Chapter Box NATURAL in Chapter 2}.
+Adaptation actions (e.g., habitat restoration and protection, fire and forest management, and agroecology) can increase the resilience of ecosystems and their services.
+Trade-offs between adaptation and mitigation options (e.g., coastal infrastructure and NbS) will result in risks for the integrity and function of ecosystems (medium confidence) {13.3.1;13.3.2;13.4.1;13.4.2;13.10.2.1; Cross-Chapter Box SLR in Chapter 3; Cross-Chapter Box NATURAL in Chapter 2}.

 KR2: Due to a combination of heat and drought, substantive agricultural production losses are projected for most European areas over the 21st century, which will not be offset by gains in Northern Europe (high confidence).
 Yield losses for maize will reach 50% in response to 3°C GWL, especially in Southern Europe.
-Yields of some crops, e.g. wheat, may increase in Northern Europe when warming does not exceed 2°C (medium confidence).
-While irrigation is an effective adaptation option for agriculture, the ability to adapt using irrigation will be increasingly limited by water availability, especially in response to GWL above 3°C (high confidence) {13.5.1;13.5.2;13.10.2.2}.
+Yields of some crops (e.g., wheat) may increase in Northern Europe if warming does not exceed 2°C (medium confidence).